 2. Green Rabbit

 Visit the Green Rabbit and enter the world of celebrated chefs Mathias Dahlgren and Martin Berg.
-With a focus on organic ingredients and sustainability, each bite of your freshly baked bread or sweet treat not only feels good, it tastes amazing too!
+With a focus on organic ingredients and sustainability, each bite of your freshly baked bread or sweet treat not only feels good, but it also tastes amazing too!

 The glass cabinets at Vetekatten house row after row of traditional Fika favourites and offer a unique opportunity to sample more than your tummy can surely handle.
 Enjoy high-quality Swedish bites that are not only beautiful to look at but delicious as well, all while soaking in the ambience of vetekatten’s old-world glamour.